AaltoSciComp/scicomp-docs/help/group-meetings.rst

 can't get, so that we can help you with that.
 A group meeting consists of your group plus other technical services staff (Science-IT, CS-IT, etc.) which are relevant for your group's work.
 Hopefully, we can immediately solve some of your major problems.
+Your group will come away better able to use the best possible services, and we will come away knowing what to focus on in the next year.